terryhedge/expendition-timer/README.md

+A simple overlay that runs in your tray apps and counts down the 3 phases of Night's Tide for Elden Ring Nightreign

 - Overlay appears when you press F9
 - You can click and drag the timer anywhere
 - Press F9 again to restart it